Americans are having fewer children than ever before.

 6. We had Support

 I don’t mean to diminish the fact that ultimately kids do cost money.
 And if you don’t have any of that you should probably find a way to get some.
-We were in the situation where my wife and I were talented educated people, and we knew that in the long run we were lucky enough to not have money define our lives.
+We were in the situation where my wife and I were talented educated people.
+We knew that in the long run we were lucky enough to not have money define our lives.

 But we were lucky in another way.
 As members of the Church, we knew support was always there.